vvuksan/fastly-drupal/README.txt

 If you are using SSL, you should add the following lines of code to your settings.php

-// Enable Faslty SSL connections. if (isset($_SERVER['HTTP_FASTLY_SSL']) && $_SERVER['HTTP_FASTLY_SSL']) {
+// Enable Fastly SSL connections. if (isset($_SERVER['HTTP_FASTLY_SSL']) && $_SERVER['HTTP_FASTLY_SSL']) {
   $_SERVER['HTTPS'] = 'on';
 }

 Expire Module Integration
 -------------------------
-The Faslty module has integration with the Cache Expiration module (https://www.drupal.org/project/expire).
+The Fastly module has integration with the Cache Expiration module (https://www.drupal.org/project/expire).

 You can enable this by visiting admin/config/system/expire.
 You should see